Can you contribute code to an open source project?

 Another example is the way University of Cambridge became involved in the Sakai partnership program.
 In the early stages of Sakai the main focus was on creating an administrative framework for the consortium of educational institutions involved in the project.
 The main aim was to ensure that the software releases were produced on time and according to an agreed list of priorities.
 However during a number of Sakai pilots it became evident that coordinating institutional contribution to the development of the code was only secondary to the overall sustainability of the project.
 Cambridge and other partners understood that building a community around the shared code was actually more important, and as a result of their efforts in this direction the project moved to a more open development model.

-There are other examples of similar institutional engagement taking place in colleges and universities across the UK.
+There are other examples of similar institutional engagement taking place in organisations across the UK.
 We would love to add your example to this article.
 Please write to us at firstname.lastname@example.org and tell us about it.

 Related information from OSS Watch